ivanmaxlogiudice/eslint-config/README.md

 type foo = { bar: 2 }
 ```

+Since v2.0.0, this preset will automatically rename the plugins also for your custom configs.
+You can use the original prefix to override the rules directly.

 ### Rules Overrides

 Certain rules would only be enabled in specific files, for example, `ts/*` rules would only be enabled in `.ts` files and `vue/*` rules would only be enabled in `.vue` files.
 If you want to override the rules, you need to specify the file extension: